Interpretation of Quasielastic Scattering Spectra of Probe Species in Complex Fluids

 Thus, in order to distinguish between systems containing species with two different dynamic behaviors, and systems in which there is local trapping with escapes from the traps at longer times, it is experimentally necessary to study $g^{(1s)}(q,t)$ over a wide range of $q$.
 Observations at fixed $q$ of double-exponential relaxations do not reveal whether one is seeing trapping with hopping, or whether the system is in some sense dynamically bidisperse.
 Furthermore, in the cases in which $g^{(1s)}(q,t)$ was observed by Luo, et al., to be very nearly the sum of two exponentials, $P(\Delta r,t)$ on interesting distance scales had an elaborate dependence on $r$ with multiple maxima and deep minima.
-The interpretation that a biexponential $g^{(1s)}(q,t)$ must correspond to a $P(\Delta r,t)$ that is a sum of two Gaussians, each with a mean-square width increasing linearly in time, is categorically disproved by Luo, et al.'s results.
+The interpretation that a biexponential $g^{(1s)}(q,t)$ must correspond to a $P(\Delta r,t)$ that is a sum of two Gaussians, each with a mean-square width increasing linearly in time, is disproved by Luo, et al.'s results.
 These issues here have been discussed with respect to quasielastic scattering, but as noted above pulsed-field-gradient NMR measures the same mathematical aspect of particle displacements, and may therefore have similar issues appropriate to its time and distance scales.